mattermost/mattermost-developer-documentation/site/content/integrate/apps/interactivity/dynamic-form-example/_index.md

             'act_as_bot', // This is necessary to create public posts as our bot ],
         requested_locations: [
-            '/post_menu', // This is necessary to render elements in the post dot menu ],
+            '/post_menu', // This is necessary to render elements in the post menu ],
     } as AppManifest;